dfaulken/showoff-images/README.md

 A slide will be created for each image, in alphabetical order.

+Then you can run the showoff server:

+> bundle exec showoff serve

+And connect to it at `http://localhost:9090`.

+# Contributing

+Contributions are welcome!
+There's lots of places this could be improved.

+Feel free to open issues, make pull requests, all the usual stuff.

 # Attributions

 Thanks to puppetlabs for making [showoff](https://github.com/puppetlabs/showoff) public.